Getting to Vision 67

 by Jim Nugent, 2009

 "I remember driving all night and all day to get from Carbondale to New York City.
-I'd conned Jim Rush, who had a
+I'd conned Jim Rush, who

-new red and white Plymouth Fury, into driving a carload of design students to the conference.
+had a new red and white Plymouth Fury, into driving a carload of design students to the conference.

 After 19 hours in the car it was nice to pull up in front of NYU and be able to get out of the car and unwind.
-Jim and

-and ordered some food and a couple of beers.
+in, sat down and ordered some food and a couple of beers.

-As we settled in with our beers, I looked around and noticed that most of the men in the bar seemed to have a little
+As we settled in with our beers, I looked around and noticed that most of the men in the bar seemed to have a

-makeup and jewelry.
+guys had on makeup and jewelry.

 By God, we were in a gay bar.
 Not only that but I was with another guy myself.
 In addition, I was wearing a big